1jbh/Panther/README.md

 <h3 align="center">Prerequisites and Installation:</h3>

-* Install Python from [Here](https://www.python.org/downloads/).
+* Install Python from [here](https://www.python.org/downloads/).
 Then, run the setup script (make sure to add to PATH).
+Next, you will also need pip.
+In some python versions, it comes with it, but you may need to install it.
+If it doesn't come with your python, look up how to get it for your operating system.
+* Next, run the **Setup.py** to install the necessary modules.
+* After they are installed, simply run "Panther.exe" and your browser will start up!
+* Please note: you can put it anywhere and make a shortcut as you would with any other browser if you desire.

+Created by: RTX-3080 with :hearts: